 - Consider Your Audience: Think about your audience and their level of familiarity with these terms.
 If you are communicating with a general audience, it is best to use the clearest and most unambiguous language possible.

 - Provide Context: When using potentially ambiguous terms like "biannual," provide additional context to clarify your intended meaning.
-For example, you could say "The conference is held biannually, in the spring and fall."
+To give you an idea, you could say "The conference is held biannually, in the spring and fall."

 - Use Examples: If you are explaining the meaning of a term, use concrete examples to illustrate its usage.